csula/cs590-fall-2015/README.md

 ## Announcements

-* [10/9/2015] A student asked me:

-> Could you just let me know what would be the last working day for CS590 for this quarter?
+* [10/9/2015] A student asked: "Could you just let me know what would be the last working day for CS590 for this quarter?"

 According to the [CSULA final schedule](http://web.calstatela.edu/classschedule/pdf/fall_book/27FinalexamscheduleFall2015.pdf):